Columbia, SC Personal Injury Lawyers

 Dog Bite Injuries

-We all love our own pets.
-And many of us consider our dogs to be “man’s best friend.”
-But there is no denying that a dog bite can get very nasty.
-Between the physical injuries (deep cuts, tears, and puncture wounds) and the bacterial infections that can result from the dog’s saliva, the aftermath of being bitten by a dog can be daunting.
+We all love our own pets, and many of us consider our dogs to be “man’s best friend.”
+But there is no denying that a dog bite can be a very serious injury.
+Between the physical injuries (deep cuts, tears, and puncture wounds) and the bacterial infections that can result from the dog’s saliva, the aftermath of a dog bite injury can be daunting.

-People may require high potency antibiotics, rabies vaccine shots, and reconstructive surgery (or multiple surgeries in some cases) to try to restore their appearance and the functionality of the bitten body part(s).
+Victims may require potent antibiotics, rabies vaccines, and reconstructive surgery (or multiple surgeries in some cases) to try to restore their appearance and the functionality of the bitten body part(s).

 Dog owners are responsible for the damage their dogs inflict on other people.
 We can help you determine the amount of liability the dog’s owner has in your particular case.